 Che was born in Rosario, Argentina.
 He was the eldest of his 4 siblings.
 Che is a nickname that was acquired when Guevara was studying.
 It means "mate" or "friend" in Spanish.
 It also meant a casual interjection used in a sentence.
 Che studied medicine in the University of Buenos Aires.
 He completed his studies in 1953.

-It was at this point in time that Che's life changed forever.
-Unable to watch Fulgencio Batista oppress the poor people of Cuba, Che Guevara left the medical profession and joined the forces of Fidel Castro.
-Castro and his forces which now included Che, crossed the Caribbean in 1956, in a treacherous journey aboard the yacht - Granma.
-The invading party landed and fought bravely to conquer The Sierra Maestra.
+At this point, Che's life changed forever.
+Unable to watch Fulgencio Batista oppress the poor people of Cuba, Che left the medical profession and joined the forces of Fidel Castro.
+Castro's forces which now included Che, crossed the Caribbean in 1956, in a treacherous journey aboard the yacht Granma.
+The invaders fought bravely to conquer The Sierra Maestra.

-Che Guevara was a natural soldier at warfare.
-He was soon made commander of Castro's forces.
-A large part of the Guerilla forces led by Castro and Guevara, sometimes above 80 percent, were peasants, some dispossessed, all abused by feudal land arrangements of Cuba before the revolution.
+Guevara was a natural soldier at warfare.
+He was soon made commander.
+A large part of the Guerilla forces led by Castro and Guevara, sometimes above 80 percent, were peasants abused by feudal land arrangements of Cuba before the revolution.
 The guerrilla warfare spanned over a period of two years, Che's men eventually vanquished Batista's forces.

 Guevara took special delight in torturing and killing traitors and informants.
 Executions were personally done.
 He published a book called Guerilla Warfare.
 It became the definitive work on that form of battle.
-It documented how a small group of irregulars could defeat the organized army of the Government by drumming up support from the common man on the street.
+It documented how a small group of irregulars could defeat the organized army of the Government by drumming up support from the common man.

 The only quality required to take on a strong oppressor was to have the will to do so.
 The cult that was to surround Che Guevara for the rest of his life and death was beginning to build.